-The incision should commence about a finger's-breadth below the tip of the external malleolus.
-From that point it extends forwards parallel to the outer border of the foot as far as the level of the tubercle of the fifth metatarsal bone.
-It then sweeps across the dorsum of the foot with a slight convexity downwards just in front of the articulation between the scaphoid and the cuneiform bones, as far as the tendon of the extensor proprius hallucis.
+The patient lies upon the back with the foot projecting well beyond the with a slight convexity downwards just in front of the articulation between the scaphoid and the cuneiform bones, as far as the tendon of the extensor proprius hallucis.
 From this point the incision is continued downwards across the inner border of the foot to the centre of the sole, and during this part of its course it has a marked convexity forward which reaches as far down as the central point of the inner border of the foot.
 From the centre of the sole the incision passes across to the outer border of the foot, sloping gradually back as it does so until it passes on to the outer surface just behind the tuberosity of the fifth metatarsal bone.
 It now follows the outer border of the foot until the outer tuberosity of the os calcis is reached, when it passes upwards over the back of the heel to join the first part of the incision which has been prolonged horizontally backwards from the malleolus to the insertion of the tendo Achillis.
 While the last part of the incision is being made the foot must be elevated and flexed.